Raw or cooked, finding the right balance is the key to optimum health. This is the case for all aspects of health.

 There is quite a long list of foods I do not cook or bake.

-I leave half of my veggies raw and aim for a half pound to a pound of greens and the same amount for cooked vegetables per day.
+I leave at least half of my vegetables raw and aim for a half pound to a pound of greens and the same amount for cooked vegetables per day.
 Salads, juices, smoothies are raw.
-Soups, steamed vegetables, curry’s etc are cooked.
+Soups can be raw or cooked.
+Steamed vegetables, curry’s etc are cooked.

 Nuts, seeds and pits are best consumed raw.
 Heating these destroys the great nutrients and turns fats into free radicals which on their part attack our cells from the inside out.